theRealDavidC/PassCrypt/README.md

 - Difference between encryption and hashing
 - Why proper crypto libraries are important

-## License

-MIT License - Use for education only

 ---

 **Remember:** Encryption hides data temporarily.
 Password hashing protects passwords permanently.
 Use the right tool for the job!